Selling ebooks follows the same formula as selling any other product on the Internet. You need to drive traffic to your

-Because Pinterest only shares site links, a user click delivers at least one-page view, and usually more.
+Because Pinterest only shares image links, a user click delivers at least one-page view, sometimes more.

-Google, Yahoo and Bing Search are the key to getting more traffic to your blog
+Google, Yahoo, and Bing Search are the key

-The key to getting organic search traffic from search engines is to understand why people search, and what they search for.
+The key to getting organic search traffic from search engines is understanding why and what people search for.